PratikD92/Practice/README.md

 # Practice
 This is integration READ
-To see how merge works
+To see how merge works - Take 2